Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Introduction

 Studies show that one out of every three dollars spent by advertisers is wasted due to ad fraud~\cite{clickGUARD_ad_fraud}, when according to Google, 56\% of impressions served across its advertising platforms are not viewable for the users~\cite{Google_ad_fraud}.
 In fact, the global cost of ad fraud is expected to continue growing exponentially to \$100 billion~\cite{statista_ad_fraud}.

-Recent examples of sophisticated ad fraud reveal that disinformation websites manage to receive ads (and revenue) from respectable companies that would dread even the thought of seeing their brand name next to fake news~\cite{jihad,nazi}.
-Similarly, during the 2016 U.S. election campaign, hundreds of websites were created to spread fake news via click-bait headlines and generate massive ad revenue~\cite{macedonia_ad_Fraud}.
+Recent examples of sophisticated ad fraud reveal that disinformation \websites manage to receive ads (and revenue) from respectable companies that would dread even the thought of seeing their brand name next to fake news~\cite{jihad,nazi}.
+Similarly, during the 2016 U.S. election campaign, hundreds of \websites were created to spread fake news via clickbait headlines and generate massive ad revenue~\cite{macedonia_ad_Fraud}.
 In 2018, the {\tt 3ve} botnet~\cite{3ve} was dismantled, consisting of 1.7 million infected PCs and 10,000 fake sites.
-It was generating 3-12 billion daily bid requests (impersonating legitimate publishers) using over 60,000 seller IDs, thus receiving ad placements which cost businesses a whopping \$29 million in ad spending.
+It was generating 3-12 billion daily bid requests, using over 60,000 seller IDs, thus receiving ad placements which cost a whopping \$29 million.

 Of course, we are not the first to identify that the lack of transparency in the supply chain creates the perfect field of action for fraudsters.
 There were several attempts from policymakers and stakeholders to shed light to these processes~\cite{tcf,adsTxtStandard,facebook_transparency}, but the mechanisms deployed were either inefficient or not widely adopted~\cite{adstxt_fou, adstxt_fou2,10.1093/jcr/ucy039, epd}.
 In~\cite{bashir2019longitudinal, iab_adstxt, 9306812}, authors highlight the lack of transparency in ad ecosystem, showing that inconsistencies encumber automated processes.
-In~\cite{vekaria2022inventory} authors measure the efficiency of brand safety tools and conduct an initial study of the prevalence of dark pooling in misinformation websites.
-However, since it was limited to a much smaller number of websites, it significantly underestimated the magnitude of the problem by more than an order of magnitude (in this work we show that the average dark pool size is larger than what was reported by a factor of 15).
+In~\cite{vekaria2022inventory} authors measure the efficiency of brand safety tools and conduct an initial study of the prevalence of dark pooling in misinformation \websites.
+However, since it was limited to a much smaller number of \websites, it significantly underestimated the magnitude of the problem by more than an order of magnitude (in this work we show that the average dark pool size is larger than what was reported by a factor of 15).